Library Service Hours:

 ILL & Statewide MOBIUS $120

 The library has more than 80 student access computers and laptops that are available for research purposes.
 Most are equipped with Microsoft Word and PowerPoint.
 Library computers are not intended for recreational use and students are required to follow the college Acceptable Use Policy.
 No refunds are made for user printing errors.

 Wireless High Speed Access

 A wireless high-speed Internet connection is available to students in the library.
-Students will need a personal laptop with wireless capability.
+Students will need a personal laptop or device with wireless capability.

-More than 40 databases on a variety of subjects are available to be accessed either in the library or from remote locations.
-These electronic databases include full-text articles, and abstracting and indexing from thousands of journals and newspapers.
-More than 1,400 web-sites have been selected and cataloged into easy subject categories and may be searched from the library homepage under Web Links.
+More than 40 databases on a wide variety of academic subjects are available to be accessed either in the library or off-campus.
+These electronic databases include full-text articles and abstracts from thousands of magazines, journals and newspapers.
+There are also thousands of digital e-books and digital audiobooks available in the online library catalog.

-Many Longview Community College faculty members place items on reserve in the library.
+Many Longview faculty members place items on reserve in the library for their classes.
 The faculty members designate the loan periods and use restrictions; some may be for library use only.
 Faculty members follow copyright laws when placing items on reserves.
 Reserve items may include supplemental readings as well as DVDs.
 Reserve items are listed in the online library catalog.
 A current student ID card is necessary to use reserve materials.